liferay/liferay-docs/develop/tutorials/articles/customizing-liferay-portal-with-hooks/99-advanced-customization-with-ext-plugins.markdown

     ant upgrade-ext -Dext.dir=/projects/liferay/ext -Dext.name=my-ext -Dext.display.name="My Ext"

-Let's look at the three parameters we used above:
+Remember the three parameters you saw before:

 - `ext.dir`: The location of the old extension environment.
 - `ext.name`: The name of the Ext plugin that you want to create.
 - `ext.display.name`: The display name.

-After executing the target, you should see the logs of several copy operations that will take files from the extension environment and copy them into the equivalent directory within the Ext plugin (see the section *Creating an Ext plugin* for an explanation of the main directories within the plugin).
+After executing the target, you should see the logs of several copy operations that take files from the extension environment and copy them into the equivalent directory within the Ext plugin (see the section *Creating an Ext plugin* for an explanation of the main directories within the plugin).

 With the migration process finished, you can upgrade your code to the new version of Liferay by completing a few additional tasks.
-Most commonly, you should do the following:
+Most commonly, you should do these things:

 - Review the uses of Liferay's APIs and adapt them accordingly.
 - Review any changes to the new version of Liferay's JSPs.
 Merge your changes into the JSPs of the new Liferay version.
-- Run `ant build-service` again, to use Service Builder.
+- Run `ant build-service` to use Service Builder.
 It's also recommended to consider moving this code to a portlet plugin, because Service Builder is deprecated in Ext, and plugins allow for greater modularity and maintainability.
 - If you implemented any portlets in the old extension environment, migrate them to portlet plugins; extension environment portlets have been deprecated since Liferay Portal 6.0, and support isn't guaranteed in future Liferay Portal releases.

 #### Licensing and Contributing [](id=licensing-and-contributing)